Lightsmark and Lighsprint SDK are now free and open source software.

 I'll have a Realtime Global Illumination talk

-Game Developers Session 2007 next week.
+at Game Developers Session 2007 next week.

 Come in and see the bleeding edge demos,